One of the best things highbush cranberries can become is a brilliant red jelly. This one flavored with ginger and spices is my favorite.

-- Put a small stainless steel bowl or plate in the freezer to do set tests, and stainless steel is preferable as metal conducts differences in temperature faster than most other food-safe items.
+- Put a small stainless steel bowl or plate in the freezer to do set tests.
+Stainless steel is better as metal conducts differences in temperature faster.

-- Mix the pectin and sugar and whisk into the strained highbush cranberry juice.
+- Mix the pectin and sugar.
+Add the sugar pectin mixture to the juice.

 - Bring to a rolling boil stirring constantly for the first minute.

 - Cook until it gets to 225 F, then begin doing set tests.
 Drop small spoonfuls on a frozen metal surface or plate, watching to see when the mixture barely holds it’s shape.
 My sweet spot is around 225-230 F.

 - When the mixture barely holds it's shape beat in the lemon juice or citric acid.